About Hungarian Jewish Tours

 Who are we?

-Karesz Vandor is a Budapest-based Hungarian Jewish tour guide officially licensed in English and Hebrew.
-His Hungarian Jewish tours cover Budapest’s iconic places and the highlights of the the countryside.
+Karesz Vandor is a Budapest-based Hungarian Jewish tour guide who is officially licensed in English and Hebrew.
+His tours cover Budapest’s iconic places and the highlights of the the countryside.
 He creates his Hungarian Jewish tours with a focus on Jewish heritage in what was once the Kingdom of Hungary.
-His extensive experience and expertise also include researching Hungarian roots as well as locating lost family documents and relatives.
+His extensive experience and expertise also include researching Hungarian roots as well.
+This service, for instance, help clients locate family documents and relatives.
 He also partners with the best experts who know how to choose accommodations in Budapest.

 He was born in Eastern Hungary during the previous regime, which influenced his interest in general and Hungarian history.
-This is where he grew his passion for learning about the life of Hungarian Jews.
+This is where he grew his passion for learning more about the life of Hungarian Jews.
 His thirst for knowledge and his eagerness to help, in addition, is what led him to becoming a tour guide.

 Why Hungarian Jewish Tours?

-Bored with generic tours?
+You try to avoid the boring generic tours?
 Looking for a more personalized experience?
 You want to learn the details about Jewish Budapest and the entire country’s Judaic history from a local Jewish tour guide?

-Each guided tour of Hungarian Jewish tours is customized to fit the personal interests, backgrounds and needs of clients.
-Our ultimate goal is to provide visitors a truly unique experience, which is the key to a first-class travel adventure.
+Karesz costumizes each of his Hungarian Jewish tours to fit the personal interests, backgrounds and needs of clients.
+Therefore, his ultimate goal is to provide visitors a truly unique experience.
+He truly believes it is the key element to a first-class travel adventure.